Skip to Main Content

 • Align the entire SLT around it

-Regardless of whether you hire a coach or go it alone, our experience suggests that getting agreement on your Vision is best attacked over two distinct, intensive sessions.
+Regardless of whether you hire a coach or go it alone, our experience suggests that getting agreement on your vision is best attacked over two distinct, intensive sessions.
 Each typically takes anywhere from 5–8 hours.
-We refer to these as the Vision Setting Session and the Goal Setting Session.
+We refer to these as the Vision Setting Meeting and the Goal Setting Meeting.

-During your Vision Setting Session, take out your VBW and talk about why you think now is the time to clarify and align on your company’s Vision.
+During your Vision Setting Meeting, take out your VBW and talk about why you think now is the time to clarify and align on your company’s vision.
 Then, section by section, share a summary of why you agree with the need to specify each Focus Filter as well as what could be called your straw man answer.

 As you collectively progress through clarifying each Focus Filter, ask your team members to provide their thoughts and suggestions on whether they appreciate the value of the Focus Filter and, hopefully assuming yes, if your straw man resonates or could be made clearer, more concise, or more compelling.